 Lemony chicken quinoa soup is everything you want in a comforting yet still healthy dish.
-If you haven’t ever added lemon to chicken soup, this one is going to knock your socks right off.
+If you haven’t ever added lemon to chicken soup, then you are going to love this one.

 Canned soup and pre-packed soup is filled with MSG and other chemical preservatives.
 Making your own at home is simple and even better tasting than anything you can buy at the store.
 It’s healthier, too.